Hezbollah: 1985 manifesto

+2009 manifesto

+On 30 November 2009, secretary-general Nasrallah presented a new manifesto at Hezbollah's 7th political conference.
+Besides its introduction, this 32-page document has three chapters on U.S. hegemonic strategies and the impact of globalization; Hezbollah's approach to Lebanon; and Palestinian resistance to Israel.
+While self-described as a "rebirth" document, the manifesto conveys the same basic approach to foreign policy as in the past, according to scholar Benedetta Berti, though it is more "politically savvy" and appeals to non-Islamic movements.
+Still, the manifesto offers new support for Lebanese political institutions, through which it had been making inroads.
+Notably, it says that it opposes political "sectarianism", idealizes a national unity government, and treats the Lebanese army less as an enemy and more as a subordinate military arm.

 Attitudes, statements, and actions concerning Israel and Zionism

 From the inception of Hezbollah to the present, the elimination of the State of Israel has been one of Hezbollah's primary goals.
 Some translations of Hezbollah's 1985 Arabic-language manifesto state that "our struggle will end only when this entity [Israel] is obliterated".
 According to Hezbollah's Deputy-General, Naim Qassem, the struggle against Israel is a core belief of Hezbollah and the central rationale of Hezbollah's existence.